ElsevierSoftwareX/SOFTX_2020_75/docsfiles/configuration/config_model.rst

 Countries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To vary the set of nodes between the different scenario runs, add the column ``country_set`` to the ``iteration_main_file.csv``.
+To vary the set of nodes between the different scenario runs, add the column ``country_set`` to ``iteration_main_file.csv``.
 The row values of that column define the nodes to be considered for the respective run.
 No value means that all available nodes are included.

 .. csv-table:: Example nodes
    :header: "run","country_set"